JulianGrey/TextGrid/README.md

 }

 // id = the text string
-// contentHtml = the HTML that should be injected to the content container
+// contentHtml = the HTML that should be injected into the content container
 // isHorizontal = should the text string be displayed horizontally or vertically
 // start = from which "grid cell" should the text string be written
 ```